We’re so chuffed to be bringing Pigs (Pigs Pigs Pigs Pigs Pigs Pigs) back to the Supersonic stage for our 15th anniversary year!

 It’s fair to say that Supersonic has a long pigstery with this Geordie group.
-Since their first performance in 2017, we have hosted Pigsx7 at Hare and Hounds earlier this year (along with ever raucous Grey Hairs and Youth Man) and frontman Matt Baty (CEO of Box Records) was lead vocals in our #SSFest18 Saturday supergroup.
+Since their first performance in 2017, we have hosted Pigsx7 at Hare and Hounds earlier this year (along with ever raucous Grey Hairs and Youth Man) and frontman Matt Baty (owner of Box Records) was lead vocals in our #SSFest18 Saturday supergroup.
 This is on top of their sell out shows throughout the UK and Europe.

 “70s heavy metal is played both straight and as some kind of art project”- The Guardian, 4 stars

 It’s so great to see this band getting the recognition they deserve.
 After recently creating an incredible mix of leftfield music for Stuart Maconie’s Freak Zone Playlist, BBC 6 Music named their sell out album ‘King of Cowards’ album of the day in October last year.